Oxygymnocypris: Life history and ecology

-Oxygymnocypris stewartii grows to 59 cm in standard length, 67.6 cm in total length and 3 kg in weight.
+Oxygymnocypris grows to 59 cm in standard length, 67.6 cm in total length and 3 kg in weight.
 It is a long-lived (to 25 years), late-maturing species that reproduces annually.

 Oxygymnocypris stewartii inhabits the deeper areas of clear, fast-flowing rivers with a rocky substrate.
 It is a generalized and opportunistic predator feeding both on fish and aquatic insects.
 Smaller specimens feed mostly on cobitid nemacheilid loaches and caddisflies of family Hydropsychidae, whereas larger individuals switch more towards cyprinid fishes and chironomid larvae.
 Triplophysa stenura is the most prevalent prey species, present in 47% of stomachs, but Schizopygopsis younghusbandi contributes most (59%) to prey weight.
 Insects are more important in winter and spring, and fishes in summer and autumn.

 Fishery

-Oxygymnocypris stewartii is heavily used as a food fish and is thought to be overfished.
+Oxygymnocypris is heavily used as a food fish and is thought to be overfished.